New York has many world-class observation decks, making it difficult for a visitor to choose – from where should they see the city’s skyline?

 The buildings are so close to each other that visitors can see one from the other.

-View from the Empire State Building
+View from Empire State

 The Main Deck of the Empire State offers excellent views of Central Park, the Hudson, and the East Rivers, Chrysler Building, Times Square, Brooklyn Bridge, the Statue of Liberty, etc.

-View from One World Observatory
+View from One World

 Since the World Trade Center is in the southern part of Manhattan near the water, visitors can see a lot of the Financial District.